tivothis/tivothis/README.md

 ### Fun Facts
-- I worked as a professional theater & television actor in NYC from 2011-2021.
+- I have worked as a professional theater & television actor in NYC and around the country
-- I sing, and write music on the drums and guitar
+- I sing and write music on the drums and guitar
-- I enjoy hiking, snowboarding and the outdoors
+- I enjoy hiking, snowboarding, and anything outdoors

 **Languages & Tools**: